 We left El Golea on the afternoon and reached the sweet-water source of Hassi Marroket as the sun was setting.
 As you can see from the picture – Hassi Marouket is in a valley with towering dunes on either side.
 You can barely see the van and the well in the distance in the middle of the valley.

 The next day’s drive started out smoothly as we sped across the remaining few kilometers of paved road.
-We drove up a corrugated piste to the Plateau du Tademait (pictured above) – a vast rock plateau covered by black stones, stretching out in all directions for as far as the eyes can see.
+We drove up a corrugated piste to the Plateau du Tademait (pictured below) – a vast rock plateau covered by black stones, stretching out in all directions for as far as the eyes can see.
 The “road” such as it was, was a path marked be one meter posts every 500 meters or so, across the vastness of the plain.
 After 5 to 6 bumpy and rattling hours of this, we finally descended a steep escarpment.
 It was such a relief when we descended from the plateau.
 Even so, the road continued to bump and rattle the van.

 We arrived in In-Salah – which means, “God willing or As God Wills.”
 We had to check in at the police station before proceeding on further south.
 We got into a row with the police – who wanted a bribe to allow us to keep our cameras and film.
 After 10 very tense minutes of stand-off, we were allowed – encouraged – to leave town immediately!